A DoubleTree by Hilton Skylight Certification

 - Inspect anchors for signs of corrosion and properly anchored and embedded as initially installed.

 - Several of the domes are cracked and need replaced.

-- The skylights are old and have eceeded their life expectancy.
+- The skylights are old and have exceeded their life expectancy.

-- The skylights are energy sponges, letting in too much heat in the summer and loosing heat in the winter.
+- The skylights are energy sponges, letting in too much heat in the summer and losing heat in the winter.